jftung/docker-network/README.md

 > **TODO** Integrate Jenkins with GitHub to automatically deploy new versions to
 > the AWS EC2 prod server.

-Another web app provided behind the Nginx revers proxy is a Jenkins server.
-The current primary purpopse of this Jenkins instance is to provide continuous integration and deployment for the [beale.ga](https://beale.ga) Nginx website.
+Another web app provided behind the Nginx reverse proxy is a Jenkins server.
+The current primary purpose of this Jenkins instance is to provide continuous integration and deployment for the [beale.ga](https://beale.ga) Nginx website.
 Access is gated behind an admin username and password.